techquest/isw-payment-sdk-ios/README.md

         return
     }
     guard let responseCode = response.responseCode else {
         // OTP not required, payment successful.
-A token for the card details is returned in the response
+        // The response object contains fields transactionIdentifier, message,
+        // amount, token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier,
+        // transactionRef and cardType.
+        // Save the token, tokenExpiryDate, cardType and panLast4Digits in order to pay with the token in the future.
         return
     }
     self.purchaseResponse = response